moonlight-stream/moonlight-android/README.md

-#Limelight
+#Moonlight

-Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.
+Moonlight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.
 We reverse engineered the Shield streaming software and created a version that can be run on any Android device.

-Limelight will allow you to stream your full collection of games from your Windows PC to your Android device, whether in your own home or over the internet.
+Moonlight will allow you to stream your full collection of games from your Windows PC to your Android device, whether in your own home or over the internet.

-[Limelight-pc](https://github.com/limelight-stream/limelight-pc) is also currently in development for Windows, OS X and Linux.
-Versions for [iOS](https://github.com/limelight-stream/limelight-ios) and [Windows and Windows Phone](https://github.com/limelight-stream/limelight-windows) are also in development.
+[Moonlight-pc](https://github.com/moonlight-stream/moonlight-pc) is also currently in development for Windows, OS X and Linux.
+Versions for [iOS](https://github.com/moonlight-stream/moonlight-ios) and [Windows and Windows Phone](https://github.com/moonlight-stream/moonlight-windows) are also in development.

-Check our [wiki](https://github.com/limelight-stream/limelight-android/wiki) for more detailed information or a troubleshooting guide.
+Check our [wiki](https://github.com/moonlight-stream/moonlight-android/wiki) for more detailed information or a troubleshooting guide.

 ##Features